Multi-mode architectures for noise-resilient superconducting qubits: Conclusions

 \section{Conclusions}

 Thanks to their versatility and high-degree of control, superconducting circuits are at the forefront of novel quantum technology applications.
 Among all superconducting based qubits are a promising and powerful resource for the ensuing quantum computing era.
 After the recent demonstration of working devices able to perform non-trivial quantum computational tasks~\cite{arute2019, preskill2018}, in the so-called noise intermediate-scale quantum framework, worldwide theoretical and experimental efforts are devoted in finding strategies to completely suppress, or at least to mitigate, errors and noise sources.
 Here we focused on novel circuit designs, i.e. multi-mode superconducting circuits, that exploit their topology to achieve noise protection at a hardware level.
 In essence, the larger number of degrees of freedom, with respect to conventional single-mode qubits, is at the root of robust encoding of quantum information against environmental disturbances.
 Different proof-of-concept experiments have recently demonstrated the huge potential of such multi-mode qubits, achieving performance comparable, or even greater than, state-of-the-art single-mode superconducting qubits.
 One of the next key steps in building quantum information platforms consist in translating noise protection on a larger scale, together with the development of modular and versatile hardware and circuit couplers that can guarantee efficient information transfer and high-fidelity of different computational tasks~\cite{chou2018,campbell2022,schrade2022}.
 A modular approach can indeed manage complex systems by assembling smaller components into larger networks, possibly performing operations in noisy resilient sub-parts and transferring information via efficient communication channels.
+An additional application of protected superconducting qubits can be devised by integrating them with conventional transmon devices in a heterogeneous quantum processors.
+The protected qubit in this situation could act as a memory, while the transmon could provide high-fidelity gate operations \cite{maiani2021,ciani2022}.
+More generally, an interesting perspective would be the integration of superconducting circuit technology with hybrid superconductor/semiconductor based devices~\cite{schrade2022,larsen2020,guo2022}.
+Here, the large versatility offered by semiconductors, both in geometrical control and in the possible gate tunability, can indeed further enhance the performance of superconducting based qubits in a already mature technological context.